Kidney Week 2019: Abstract FAQs

 How do I access the abstract submission site if I don't have an ASN User Login?

 Click here to create an ASN account.
 After creating your account, go to the abstract submissions login page, and enter your ASN User Login (email and password) on the bottom right side of the page.
 Please note that you do not have to be an ASN member to create an account and that there is no fee to create an account.

 How do I access the abstract submission site if I have an ASN User Login but forgot my password?

 Click here to update your password.
 Please note that your password is not your ASN member number.

 Can I submit an abstract if I am not an ASN member?

 Yes, nonmembers can submit abstracts without ASN member sponsorship.

 Do all authors need to complete disclosures?

-Yes, the abstract cannot be submitted without all authors' current disclosures on file with ASN (current as of 1/1/2016).
+Yes, authors cannot be added to the abstract submission without current disclosures on file with ASN (current as of 1/1/2019).
 Click here to access the online disclosure form which requires an ASN User Login.
 If an author does not have an ASN User Login, click here to create an ASN account, and then click here to access the online disclosure form.